AdityaB1007/DualAgent/README.md

 5. LangGraph Pipeline: Declarative multi-agent pipeline.

 6. Streamlit Frontend: Easy-to-use interface for entering queries and viewing results.

+___

-Getting Started
+Getting Started:

   1. Clone the Repository.

   2. Install Dependencies:
     pip install -r requirements.txt

   3. Set Up Environment Variables:
     Create a .env file:
   OPENAI_API_KEY=your_openai_key
   TAVILY_API_KEY=your_tavily_key

   Make sure you have valid API keys for OpenAI and Tavily.

-Usage
+___

+Usage:

   To run in Terminal (CLI mode): python main.py

   Enter your research question when prompted.

   To run in Streamlit Web App:
   streamlit run streamlit_app.py

   Access your research assistant through a simple web interface.

+___

 Example Flow:

-You enter a research query.
+1. You enter a research query.

-The Research Agent collects relevant web snippets.
+2. The Research Agent collects relevant web snippets.

-The Answer Agent drafts a detailed answer.
+3. The Answer Agent drafts a detailed answer.

-The Fact-Checker Agent verifies and refines the answer.
+4. The Fact-Checker Agent verifies and refines the answer.

-You receive the final verified answer along with research snippets and draft!
+5. You receive the final verified answer along with research snippets and draft!

+___

-Tech Stack
+Tech Stack:

-LangChain
+  1. LangChain

-LangGraph
+  2. LangGraph

-OpenAI LLMs
+  3. OpenAI LLMs

-Tavily Search
+  4. Tavily Search

-FAISS
+  5. FAISS

-Streamlit
+  6. Streamlit

+___

 Known Issues / TODO:

- Add Retry mechanism if agent output parsing fails.
+ 1. Add Retry mechanism if agent output parsing fails.

- Support Gemini, Claude, or other free LLMs.
+ 2. Support Gemini, Claude, or other free LLMs.

- Enhance Fact-Checking using RAG techniques.
+ 3. Enhance Fact-Checking using RAG techniques.

- Improve UI (progressive loading of steps).
+ 4. Improve UI (progressive loading of steps).

-Contribution
+___

 Contributions, issues, and feature requests are welcome!
 Open an issue to discuss major changes
 Fork the repository and submit a pull request 🚀

+___

 License
 This project is licensed under the MIT License.